maccu71/projects/README.md

 While the 'Linear' strategy provides order and predictability, it may slow down execution, especially with a large number of hosts.

-The `'Host Pinned'` strategy, on the other hand, executes tasks on each host without interruption.
-Setting the number of forks to 1 ensures sequential execution, revealing the precise task sequence.
+The `'Host Pinned'` strategy, on the other hand, executes tasks on each batch of host without interruption.
+Setting the number of forks to 1 (number of hosts in a batch = 1) ensures sequential execution, revealing the precise task sequence.

 Let's uncomment the line with: `#strategy: host_pinned` in strategy.yml and run it.
 Executing tasks with the 'Host Pinned' strategy gave us the following input: